aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 Average age: 36
 {{< /highlight >}}

-**Note –** Using of the custom date-time format becomes possible, because text values of Birth properties are automatically converted to DateTime?.
+**Note –** Using of the custom date-time format becomes possible, because text values of Birth properties are automatically converted to `DateTime?`.

-If a top-level JSON element represents an object, a JsonDataSource instance should be treated in template documents in the same way as if it was a DataRow instance (see “Working with DataRow and DataRowView Objects” for more information).
+If a top-level JSON element represents an object, a `JsonDataSource` instance should be treated in template documents in the same way as if it was a `DataRow` instance (see “Working with DataRow and DataRowView Objects” for more information).
 If a top-level JSON object has a single property that is also an object, then this nested object is accessed by the engine instead.
 To see how it works, consider the following example.

 JSON
 {{< highlight json >}}